braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/tv_and_ott.md

 ### Apple TV OS {#tvos}

 Use the Braze Swift SDK to integrate with tvOS.
-Keep in mind, the Swift SDK doesn't include any default UI or views, so you will need to implement your own.
+Keep in mind, the Swift SDK doesn't include any default UI or views for tvOS, so you will need to implement your own.

 Features include: